The following is a history of tartans since 1782. For evidence of tartans existing long before the 17th century click on the antiquity of tartans.

 Varieties of Tartans

 Some tartans are available in a variety of colors or shades such as MacDonald of Donald which is the most recognized Clan Donald tartan.
 It is available in modern colors, ancient colors, and muted colors, but they are all the same tartan weave.
 The dress MacDonald tartan actually has a different weave because it introduces the broad, white stripe.
 Narrow white stripes make the Clanranald and Glengarry tartans distinct from MacDonald of Donald.
 There are at least 27 different tartans associated with Clan Donald.
-When you pass the courser over the tartan “swatches” below you will see the official name of the tartan and the date that pattern was first recorded.
+Each of the tartan “swatches” below are identified with the year that pattern was first recorded.
+Ironically the “ancient” & “muted” color variances are the most recent additions!